 The Credit Union is an active participant in the production of mortgage loans that are sold to government sponsored entities (GSE), such as Fannie Mae.
 These loans are classified as Loans Held for Sale in the Credit Union's Statements of Financial Condition.
 The value of the Credit Union's IRLCs is exposed to the risk of adverse changes in interest rates between the time of commitment and the time the Credit Union funds the loan at origination.
-The Credit Union is also exposed to the risk of adverse changes in value after funding the loan up until the time when the loan is delivered to the GSE.
+The Credit Union is also exposed to the GSE.
 Beginning in 2017, to offset this exposure, the Credit Union entered forward sales commitments to deliver mortgage loans to investors at specified prices in the "To Be Announced" market (TBA securities).
 These forward sales commitments act as an economic hedge against the risk of changes in the value of both the IRLCs and the funded loans.
 The Credit Union does not account for these mortgage derivatives as qualifying accounting hedges and therefore accounts for them as economic hedges.
 The Credit Union records IRLCs and forward sales commitments as derivative instruments at fair value in its Statements of Financial Condition and records changes in the fair value of those mortgage derivative instruments in current earnings.

-On December 31, 2022 and 2021, the Credit Union had interest rate lock commitments of \$2,322,000 and \$16,452,000, respectively, and forward sales commitments for the future delivery of residential mortgage loans totaling \$16,300,000 and \$24,300,000, respectively.
-The fair value of these mortgage derivatives was reflected by a net derivative asset of \$201,000 and \$419,000 on December 31, 2022 and 2021, respectively.
+On December 31, 2023 and 2022, the Credit Union had interest rate lock commitments of \$17,161,000 and \$2,322,000, respectively, and forward sales commitments for the future delivery of residential mortgage loans totaling \$17,800,000 and \$16,300,000, respectively.
+The fair value of these mortgage derivatives was reflected by a net derivative asset of \$164,000 and \$202,000 on December 31, 2023 and 2022, respectively.
 Fair values were estimated based on changes in mortgage interest rates from the date of the commitments.
 Changes in the fair values of these mortgage derivatives are included in net gains on sales of loans.